microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 - A value of `1.8.0` (without caret) means that your extension is compatible only with VS Code `1.8.0`.
 - A value of `^1.8.0` means that your extension is compatible with VS Code `1.8.0` and onwards, including `1.8.1`, `1.9.0`, etc.

-You can use the `engines.vscode` parameter to ensure the extension only gets installed for clients that contain the API you depend on.
+You can use the `engines.vscode` property to ensure the extension only gets installed for clients that contain the API you depend on.
 This mechanism plays well both with Stable and Insiders releases.

 For example, imagine that the latest Stable version of VS Code is `1.8.0`.
 During the development of version `1.9.0`, a new API was introduced and made available in the Insider release through the version `1.9.0-insider`.
 If you want to publish an extension version that benefits from this API, you should indicate a version dependency of `^1.9.0`.
 In this way, your new extension version will only be available on VS Code `>=1.9.0` (in other words, users with the current Insiders release).
 Users with the VS Code Stable will only get the update when the Stable release reaches version `1.9.0`.